ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/fusion.md

 ### Step 4: Pack your subgraph and compose your Gateway

-After configuring your subgraph your have to `pack` your subgraph and `compose` your gateway.
+After configuring your subgraph you have to `pack` your subgraph and `compose` your gateway.
 This process links your subgraph with the gateway, ensuring a cohesive GraphQL architecture.

 ## Integration into your CI/CD pipeline